 The basic mechanism of the drug involves inhibiting glycolysis or one of how cells break down glucose for energy.
 This approach, while used to starve and kill Cancer cells could also work in inhibiting virus cells too, which were dependent on glycolysis for replication.
 When the pandemic broke out in India, INMAS, DRDO and DRL switched their effort to explore the possibilities to use this drug to defeat COVID-19.
 Tests at the Centre for Cellular and Molecular Biology, Hyderabad, last year indicated that the drug demonstrably killed virus cells after which it progressed to trials in people.

 The 2-deoxy-D-glucose has passed all the clinical trials.
 It is a ‘fully homegrown’ anti-COVID medicine which has been developed in India.
-According to researchers, it is one of the first therapeutic COVID-19 drugs which works to stop viral growth in the body, reduce the need for external oxygen.
+According to researchers, it is one of the first therapeutic COVID-19 drugs which works to stop viral growth in the body and reduce the need for external oxygen.
 Until now, when there are no specific anti-COVID drugs available in India, or globally, medicines like Remdesivir, Tocilizumab, Steroid drugs, Ivermectin, Hydroxychloroquine, Dexamethasone are being repurposed for use to tame the symptoms associated with the viral infection.
 All of these drugs work differently against the virus.

 Clinical trial results have shown that this molecule helps in the faster recovery of hospitalized patients from the viremia phase.
 Reduces the viral replication and further progression of the diseases toward severeness and speeds up the virus clearance.
-The drug will be of immense benefit to the people suffering from COVID-19.
-As per the clinical data for efficacy trends, the patients treated with the 2-DG drug showed a faster symptomatic cure than Standard of Care (SoC) on various endpoints.
+The drug will be of immense benefit to people suffering from COVID-19.
+As per the clinical data for efficacy trends, the patients treated with the 2-DG drug showed a faster symptomatic cure than the Standard of Care (SoC) on various endpoints.
 A significantly higher proportion of patients improved symptomatically and became free from supplemental oxygen dependence (42% vs 31%) by day 3 in comparison to SoC, indicating an early relief from Oxygen therapy/ dependence.

 TC46’s Guide To Staying Emotionally Strong In 2021